ArendvD/project_templates/githooks/README.md

 Configurations of more complex tools are detailed in `pyproject.toml`.
 For example, you can detail line length here and make different tools compatible.
 One notable exception is `flake8` which does not support this configuration method.
 It is configured in `.flake8` instead.

 These hooks will be executed on every commit, but can also be run manually with `pre-commit run`.
-To ignore any githooks, use the `--noverify` flag on a git action.
+To ignore any githooks, use the `--no-verify` flag on a git action.